 Anyone may nominate a business for the Deane C. Davis Outstanding Vermont Business of the Year Award.
 The nomination may be made by the business itself, a government agency, or interested individuals.

 The screening committee may request additional information from nominators, references or the company itself for the judge’s consideration.
-All entries and supplementary materials will become the property of the Vermont Chamber of Commerce and will not be returned.
+All entries and supplementary materials will become the property of the Vermont Business Magazine and will not be returned.
 Decisions of the judging committee are final.

 Because the Deane C. Davis Outstanding Vermont Business of the Year Award is designed to recognize the total commitment of a company, nominations should describe the entire scope of the company’s mission.

 The online nomination form allows you to submit up to three supporting documents to your online nomination.
 Supporting documents are optional.
 Please submit as much background material as you feel necessary to support the statement.
 Additional materials may include, but are not limited to samples of company policies, mission statements, company annual reports, employee newsletters, program evaluation forms.
-If you are unable to submit accompanying materials online you may mail them to: The Vermont Chamber of Commerce, c/o Ellen Dube, P.O.
-Box 37, Montpelier, VT 05601.
+If you are unable to submit accompanying materials online you may mail them to: Vermont Business Magazine, c/o Denise Sortor, 365 Dorset Street, South Burlington, VT 05403.